merethan/zoom-H4n-recovery/README.md

 Unfortunately, we cannot do the cutting with Audacity, as Audacity does all sorts of conversions, prepends headers to the files it saves etc. so all it is to be used for is finding where the start of our lost recording is in the disk image file.
 Once we found that, we need calculate the start of the recording into a cluster offset, which we will use in another program to cut the file into two (another tool/program which does operations on raw data, no conversions like Audacity does).

 Once very handy feature of Audacity for this purpose is its ability to not only show the position of the cursor in hours/minutes/seconds, it can also be set to show the position of the cursor in samples.
+If this toolbar is not visible on screen, enable it in the menu View > Toolbars > Time Toolbar.
 Once you know the sample number, it is trivial to calculate that into a byte-offset in the disk (partition) image.

-The size of one sample depends on the chosen resolution: 16-bit resolution is 2 bytes, 24-bit resolution is 3 bytes.
+The size of one sample depends on the chosen resolution: A byte is 8 bits, so 16-bit resolution is 2 bytes, 24-bit resolution is 3 bytes.
 What Audacity refers to as a sample is actually two samples, as our files are stereo.
-So, in 16-bit mode one sample is 4 bytes, in 24-bit mode one sample is 6 bytes.
-And there's little more to it than that.
+So, in 16-bit mode one sample in Audacity terms is 4 bytes, in 24-bit mode one sample is 6 bytes.
+So your sample number times 4 or times 6 depending on what sample size you picked during the raw import is the byte offset in the image.

 Now putting your cursor precisely on the start of the lost recording in Audacity is a bit tricky.

-16 clusters is 524288 bytes.
-When sampling at 44100 times a second, with 16bits (two bytes) of resolution times two because stereo, each second of audio takes 2 bytes * 2 channels * 44100 samples = 176400 bytes.
-If we divide 524288 bytes by 176400 bytes we find that each chunk (16 clusters) is about ~2.97215 seconds worth of data.

-Bit of file system analysis, as created & written to by the v1.90 firmware of the Zoom H4n handheld SD-card recorder.

-All the following numbers are based on the filesystem starting at offset 0 (meaning no offset, so no partition table in the image), and the filesystem being FAT32.

-The H4n has two formatting schemes, depending on what size SD-card you feed it.
-Anything over 2GB is formatted as FAT32.
-Anything up and including 2GB is formatted as FAT16.
-The developers of the firmware did this to maximize the effective use of available storage space, as FAT16 takes less storage space overhead than FAT32 does.
-As such, FAT16 leaves more room for storing user data (the recording).

-Why 2GB as turning point for FAT16 to FAT32?
-The Zoom firmware insists on a cluster size of 32768 bytes, which is 64 sectors of 512 bytes.
-All of its writing routines and patterns are based on this cluster size.
-When you multiply 32KB (cluster size) with 2 (binary) to the power of 16 (the number of bits used for addressing clusters in FAT16) you get 2GB as upper limit.
-If you want to address more storage space, you need more than 16 bits for addressing them.

-If your image does include the disk label & MBR and all that jazz as copied from the SD card, the offset of the partition from the start of the disk (meaning when it is prefixed with a partition label) is 4194kB, being byte 4194304 when FAT32 is used.
-On smaller disks (2GB and under) the H4n firmware uses FAT16 to maximise effective use of the storage medium, with an offset of 127kB, being byte 127488 into the disk.

-All of the data writing patterns used in the v1.90 firmware of the H4n are based around the following two numbers:
-Sector Size: 512 bytes
-Cluster Size: 32768 bytes (64 sectors)
-The above is true for both the FAT32 and the FAT16 variety of disk formatting schemes.

-From here onward, all the numbers are based on a FAT32 formatted disk (which means it was over 2GB in size) but without the disklabel & MBR in the image.
-All numbers are based on the start of the partition being byte 0 in the image, meaning the image only contains the FAT32 filesystem and nothing else.

-Table sectors: 0 - 8191 (out of which 0 - 4501 are reserved so effectively 4502 - 8191)
-Data sectors: 8192 - end of disk, or there about

-Somewhere in those data sectors is your recording, even though those sectors have not been assigned to the listed filename yet.
-Hence, your file is 0 bytes in size when viewed on your PC.
+Due to the H4n firmware always starting in a new sector however, we know for sure the offset byte in the image always must be a multiplum of the cluster size: 32768 bytes.
+With some very basic mathematics we can get ourselves to the exact correct number:

+As an example, say you found your recording in the disk image using Audacity, at sample 15926142.
+Assuming you used a 16-bit resolution for the recording (and thus for importing the raw data into Audacity) each sample will be 4 bytes.
+So the byte offset for your cursor is sample 15926142 * samplesize 4 = byte 63704568.
+Now if we divide that by the clustersize, 63704568 / 32768 = ~1944.1091, which can't be because recordings always start precisely at the beginning of a cluster.
+The number ~1944.1091 is however awfully close to 1944, meaning your recording most likely starts at cluster 1944 and the extra .1091 is your click being slightly off.
+Cluster 1944 * clustersize 32768 = byte 63700992.

+(Another way would be to use a time mark in (milli)seconds, and recalculate that into a byte-offset using both the resolution and samplerate.
+But I leave figuring that out as an excersise to the reader.)

+So, assuming you did your homework, you now have the cluster your recording starts at.
+How to cut the file?

+There's multiple ways to do this of course, so if you are already familiar with this kind of business, use the tool which suits you best: A hex-editor, some binary cut'n'paste tool whatever.
+As an example I'll propose to you another use of 'dd', which is the same tool you most likely also have used to make the disk image in the first place, if you are on a Linux machine.
+This step is actually very simple: dd if=[your file] of=[your file but cut] bs=32768 skip=1944 What the above says is make a carbon copy of the input file, interpret this file as block of 32768 bytes, skip the first 1944 which means block index 1944 is now block 0 in the new file.

+Beware that if your disk image is that of the whole disk and not only the first partition, then you have to subtract the partition offset from your from samples found byte offset, do the cluster calculation, convert that to bytes again and add the prior subtracted offset.
+And when you got your number in bytes, not specify a block size to dd but use the byte offset for skipping only.
+These extra steps makes it more likely you screw up the numbers. -> This is why I adviced you to work with an image of the partition, not the whole disk.

+// TODO: Modify zoomdeinterleave.cpp such it also takes an offset, which makes the copy operation of data from the disk image file to a new (but cut) disk image file using 'dd' unneeded.

+You now have the exact start of the recording at byte 0 of your image file.
+It is however still cutting back and forth between the internal mics and external inputs of the Zoom H4n audio recorder.
+This is where the zoomdeinterleave tool comes in.
+All it takes to untangle this (assuming you got all your finding & calculating of the start cluster right): ./zoomdeinterleave mics.wav line.wav your_cut_disk_image.img

+And, if you did your homework right: There it is.
+Your precious lost recording recovered!